JuneshG/Theory-of-Computation/README.md

 This repository contains two main C++ programs:
 1. **Finite Automata Simulation**: A C++ program to simulate the behavior of deterministic finite automata, where each input string is evaluated for acceptance or rejection by the automaton.

-2. **Context-Free Grammar Parser**: A C++ program that checks the validity of strings based on a given context-free grammar.
-This involves parsing input strings and determining whether they belong to the language described by the grammar.
+2. **Context-Free Grammar Parser**: A C++ program that checks strings' validity based on context-free grammar.
+This involves parsing input strings and determining whether they belong to the language the grammar describes.

 ### Features:
 - DFA transition simulation based on state diagrams.